 To access your domain’s SRV Records, please do the following:

-4. Enter your SRV records and click on NEXT
+4. Enter all SRV record information and click NEXT.

 This is the service the record is being set up to handle, such as Sip or FTP.
 This must be the standard designation for the service, so you will want to check the documentation on the service if you are not entirely sure what to enter.